test-patterns/observer/README.md

 # Observer Pattern
 Sample problem featuring the observer pattern.

+Use the observer pattern when you need many objects to receive an update when another object changes.

 ## Task 1 - Add a notification

 Welcome to Pizza<sup>2</sup>!
 Our kitchen already sends notifications when a new pizza has just started cooking, and when a pizza is done, but we can't see when ingredients have been prepped.
 See for yourself by running the following command: